ad93/FairSumm/README.md

 #### Input
 The supported input text file format is as following:

 	-Input file for FairSumm.py (Default settings is for equal representation fairness notion.
-You need to change it as per your requirements.)
+You need to change it as per your requirements by giving the desired number of tweets you want from each of the classes in the final summary.)
 	 -input<||>input dataset
 	 -length<||>length of the output summary
 	 -num_groups<||>number of socially salient groups in the dataset